xlladdins/xll/docs/Excel4MacrosQ-S.md

 **RUN**?(reference, step)

-Reference    is a reference to the macro you want to run or a number from 1 to 4 specifying an Auto macro to run.
+Reference&nbsp;&nbsp;&nbsp;&nbsp;is a reference to the macro you want to run or a number from 1 to 4 specifying an Auto macro to run.

 <table>
 <tbody>